 In January 2020, the Principal Credit Fund entered into an agreement with a segregated client account whereby the Principal Credit Fund received funding from the segregated client account to purchase and hold securities on its behalf.
 As the segregated client account is also managed by BCI, it has been classified as a related party.
-At maturity of the agreement in January 2021, the Principal Credit Fund will provide the required return based on the return of the Fund to the segregated client account.
-Neither party has earned or paid the counterparty any fees or interest in connection with this transaction.
+At maturity of the agreement in January 2021, the Principal Credit Fund provided the required return based on the return of the Fund to the segregated client account and entered into a new agreement with the same terms and counterparty as the previous agreement with a maturity date of January 2022.
+Neither party has earned or paid the counterparty any fees or interest in connection with either transaction.

-The fair value of the payable to the segregated client account of \$11,176 has been recorded on the Statement of Financial Position.
+The fair value of the payable to the segregated client account of \$33,102 (2020 - \$11,176) has been recorded on the Statement of Financial Position.